CroxxN/Jwst_Echoes/README.md

+# Jwst Echoes

-# A sonification system to hear images--especially astronomical images--of the universe played with different instruments.
+### A sonification system to hear images--especially astronomical images--of the universe played with different instruments.

 ## How to use?